Codecademy/datasets/streeteasy/README.md

 [StreetEasy](www.streeteasy.com) is New York City's leading real estate marketplace — from studios to high-rises, Brooklyn Heights to Harlem.

-In the Multiple Linear Regression (MLR) lesson, we have partnered with the StreetEasy Research team and you will be working with a .csv file that contains a sample of 5,000 rentals listings in `Manhattan`, `Brooklyn`, and `Queens`, active on StreetEasy in June 2016.
+In the Multiple Linear Regression (MLR) lesson, we have partnered with the StreetEasy Research team.
+You will be working with a **.csv** file that contains a sample of 5,000 rentals listings in `Manhattan`, `Brooklyn`, and `Queens`, active on StreetEasy in June 2016.

 It has the following fields: